qzhang503/proteoQ/README.md

 (**Figure 3B**).
 This is not a surprise as the values under column `expt_smry.xlsx::Color` are exclusively `JHU` for the `JHU` subset.
-For similar reasons, the two different batches of `TMT1` and `TMT2` are distinguished by transparency, which is governed by column `expt_smry.xlsx::Alpha`.
-We may wish to modify the aesthetics using different keys: e.g., color coding by WHIMs and size coding by batches, without the recourse of writing new R scripts.
+For similar reasons, the two different batches of `TMT1` and `TMT2` are distinguished by transparency, which is governed by the column “Alpha” in expt_smry.xlsx.
+We may wish to modify the aesthetics using different
+keys: e.g., color coding by WHIMs and size coding by batches, without the recourse of writing new R scripts.
 One solution is to link the attributes and sample IDs by creating additional columns in expt_smry.xlsx.
-In this example, we have had coincidentally prepared the column `Shape` and `Alpha` to code WHIMs and batches, respectively, for the `JHU` subset.
+In this example, we have had coincidentally prepared the column “Shape” and “Alpha” to code WHIMs and batches, respectively, for the `JHU` subset.
 Therefore, we can recycle them directly to make a new plot (**Figure 3C**):